teletips/CountdownTimer-TeLeTiPs/README.md

 ## ⚠️ First & Last Warning

 - You are free to use this code in any of your projects, but you MUST include the following in your README.md (Copy & paste)
-- Changing the code is not allowed!
+- Changing the code is NOT ALLOWED!!
 ```
 ##Credits
 - [Countdown Timer Telegram bot by TeLe TiPs] (https://github.com/teletips/CountdownTimer-TeLeTiPs)